froboy/yusaopeny_docs/content/en/docs/wiki/Important-versions-for-upgrade-path.md

 - `9.2.10.0` - Removed a bunch of unused modules from distribution.
 - `9.2.11.3` - Last Open Y Drupal core 9.3.* release
 - `9.2.11.4` - Technical release of YMCA Website Services ( no diff with 9.2.11.3 )
+- `9.2.13.0` - Pre Drupal 10 release, latest Drupal 9 release.
+Before going into Layout Builder era it is recommended to uninstall `geysir` and `openy_inline_editing` module.

 See [Version Constraints practices for YMCA Website Services]({{< relref "Composer-version-constraints-for-Open-Y" >}})